-Observations: BCCC policy 304 and procedures are in compliance with the standard.
+BCCC policy 10.01 and procedures demonstrate compliance with the standard.

-Standard 084 Inmate Attorney Telephone and Electronic Contact Compliant: Yes
+Standard 084 Inmate Attorney Telephone and Electronic Contact

 Correctional facilities shall allow inmates to make telephone calls to their attorneys at reasonable times.
 Calls to and from contacts verified as legal representation may not intentionally be audio monitored or recorded.
 Correctional facilities shall obtain the telephone number of an attorney who has called an inmate and permit the inmate to return the call at a reasonable time.
 Correctional facilities shall inform inmates electronic messaging is not a confidential means of communication.